Ivan Kőszegi: Rebellions against Ladislaus IV

-Ivan Kőszegi and his brothers involved in the conflict between Duke Albert and Rudolf of Hoheneck, the Archbishop of Salzburg over the affiliation of the Admont Abbey.
+Ivan Kőszegi and his brothers continuously raided the western border region of Austria and Styria.
+For instance, they attacked and sacked the castle of Ebenfurth in 1287–1288.
+Abbot Henry of Admont invaded the Kőszegi territories from the castle Radkersburg, causing serious damage.
+In response, Ivan summoned his army and marched to the walls of the fort, raiding the surrounding countryside and driving away the cattle grazing there, but the castle itself was not besieged.
+Henry recruited an army among cheese-making peasants and chased Ivan's forces, who, however, took advantage of his local knowledge of the borderland and his forces surrounded the abbot's troops in the wooded, swampy area, inflicting a heavy defeat on them in November 1287.
+Henry, together with Leopold, Bishop of Seckau, again attacked Ivan's territory in January 1288.
+The Kőszegis were involved in the conflict between Duke Albert and Rudolf of Hoheneck, the Archbishop of Salzburg over the affiliation of the Admont Abbey.
 The archbishop complained that his subject, abbot Henry entered the duke's service as captain-general of Styria and threatened those clergymen with excommunication, who held secular positions in the ducal court.
 In response, Albert confiscated the abbey and the surrounding Enns Valley from the archdiocese.
 Rudolf gathered his army at the end of 1288.
 He entered alliance with the Kőszegis and took an oath that he will support them in their efforts against Duke Albert.
 In accordance with the agreement, as the Steirische Reimchronik narrates, Ivan Kőszegi sent his 300 soldiers to invade Styria and plunder Radkersburg.
 The chronicles say Ivan looted the surrounding cities and settlements like a "greedy wolf" (lupus rapax).
 His attack soon resulted an escalation into a large-scale war in the borderlands between Austria and Hungary.
 Duke Albert launched a massive royal campaign ("Güssing Feud"; Güssinger Fehde) with his 15,000-size army against the Kőszegis and their familiares castles and forts in the spring of 1289.
 The Austrians captured at least 30 fortresses and settlements along the western borders, including Nagymarton (Mattersburg), Németújvár (Güssing), Sopron (Ödenburg), Kabold (Kobersdorf), Szalónak (Stadtschlaining), Rohonc (Rechnitz) and Óvár (Altenburg).
+Ivan Kőszegi attempted to relieve Nagymarton from the siege by trying to lure the Austrian army away from their camp and near the castle wall, but failed and finally retreated.
 Albert later launched two additional expeditions against the Kőszegis in the remaining year; his troops captured Kőszeg (October) then Szentvid (December) too.
+Ivan ensured the fierce resistance of the citizens of Kőszeg by taking hostages from every family.
+His army annihilated a 500-member contingent of the besieging army and caused significant losses to the Carinthian troops as well.
+He even attempted to bribe Albert's advisors to persuade their duke to abandon the siege.
 Ivan managed to defend Borostyánkő only on 26 September.
 According to Albert's chronicles, Ivan Kőszegi ordered to mutilate his 500 Austrian prisoners of war.
 Despite these conquests at the expense of the Hungarian realm, Ladislaus IV did not intervene in the war, and passively supported Duke Albert.